pholser/junit-quickcheck/README.md

 TDD/BDD builds up designs example by example.
 The resulting test suites give programmers confidence that their code works for the examples they thought of.
 Theories offer a means to express statements about code that should hold for an entire domain of inputs, not just a handful of examples, and to validate those statements against lots of randomly generated inputs.

 ### Using junit-quickcheck

 Create theories as you normally would with JUnit.
-If you want JUnit to exercise the theory with lots of randomly generated values for a theory parameter, mark the theory parameter with `@ForAll`:
+To exercise the theory with lots of randomly generated values for a theory parameter, mark the theory parameter with `@ForAll`:

 ```java
     import com.pholser.junit.quickcheck.ForAll;